Netflix's White Lines ending explained - who killed Axel Collins?

 As his party was winding down, Axel and Anna had a moment alone where he told her what he had done.
 As you might expect, she was furious that he had given up the group’s fortune without consulting them.

 Axel was in a swimming pool, snorting cocaine off the side when he began convulsing in the water.
-Rather than help him, Anna held his head under the surface until he drowned as revenge for what he did.
+Rather than help him, Anna held his head under the surface until he seemed to have drowned as revenge for his actions.

 Immediately after, Anna asked her lover, Marcus (Cel Spellman/Daniel Mays), for help disposing of the body, piling it into Oriol Calafat’s car.
 To their horror, by the time they reached an empty stretch of road, they heard a noise in the boot – Axel was still alive!